 Patients, staff and visitors of the Royal Hobart Hospital will be given the opportunity to donate their breath into beautiful hand-blown clear glass bubbles which will be grouped in nets and suspended in the new reception area of the hospital.

-The artwork, due to be installed in December 2019, is called ‘Catching Your Breath’ and has been commissioned by the Tasmanian Public Art Site Scheme.
+The artwork, due to be installed in early 2020, is called ‘Catching Your Breath’ and has been commissioned by a grant through the Tasmanian Government Art Site Scheme.
 However, the budget simply won’t stretch to cover the facilitation and documentation of this important community engagement component.

 The artwork uses human breath as a symbol of life, breathed and sealed into each of the uniquely shaped glass bubbles.